wlg1/seqcont_circ_expms/README.md

 Explore the Notebooks:

-Navigate to the ``notebooks`` directory and open the Jupyter notebooks to see detailed analyses and visualizations.
+Navigate to the ``notebooks`` directory and open the Colab notebooks to see detailed analyses and visualizations.

 #### Running Experiments